 What is the most important information about TECENTRIQ?

 Getting medical treatment right away may help keep these problems from becoming more serious.
+Your healthcare provider will check you for these problems during your treatment with TECENTRIQ.
 Your healthcare provider may treat you with corticosteroid or hormone replacement medicines.
-Your healthcare provider may delay or completely stop treatment with TECENTRIQ if you have severe side effects.
+Your healthcare provider may also need to delay or completely stop treatment with TECENTRIQ if you have severe side effects.

 Before you receive TECENTRIQ, tell your healthcare provider about all of your medical conditions, including if you: